 Zoom is not only a mobile app.
-For example, it’s also possible to embed Zoom on a website and use it seamlessly as part of the website experience.
+For example, it’s also possible to embed Zoom on a website using Zoom API and use it seamlessly as part of the website experience.

 Zoom allows users to attend virtual meetings that can be video- or audio-based accompanied by a built-in live chat.
 Users can record conferences to re-watch later.

 The service combines the perks of cloud computing and video conferencing.
 As a result, a less hardware-demanding solution is born.
 When all the capabilities of such services are stored in the cloud, users don’t need in-house servers that can be difficult to maintain and expensive.
 Zoom still requires a computer or smartphone, headphones, and microphone, but a cloud-based solution provides much more streamlined conferencing that can be quickly used in emergency cases with little complication.
 The COVID-19 outbreak and subsequent quarantine measures showed that the service can be a life (or job) saver.

 Zoom’s wonderful usability derives from the fact that the service was created with non-tech users in mind.
 It has a simple interface, quick registration, and sign-in, and doesn’t require much user information to start.
 Other perks of the Zoom integration with website include, but are not limited to: